What Is A Fixed-Rate Mortgage, And How Does It Work?

 Fixed-rate mortgages are common.
 These mortgages have the same interest rate throughout the loan term.
 If you can lock in a low interest rate, a fixed-rate mortgage can be great for you.
 But if rates are high, you might be best exploring other options.

-Apply online with Rocket Mortgage® and get the loan that’s right for you.
+Apply online today and get the loan that’s right for you.